-The complete approach to survival analysis, a variant of the classical cohort approach, is used when some patients have only been followed up for less than the full period.
-For example, it is viable to use the complete approach to produce estimates for patients diagnosed during 2011 to 2015 with follow-up until 31 December 2016, even though not every patient has had the opportunity to be followed up for the full 5 years.
-In this example, the potential follow-up time varies between 1 year and 5 years, depending on the year of diagnosis.
+The complete approach to survival analysis, a variant of the classical cohort approach, is used when some patients may have been followed up for less than the full period.
+For example, it is viable to use the complete approach to produce estimates for patients diagnosed during 2010 to 2014 with follow-up until 31 December 2015, even though not every patient has had the opportunity to be followed up for the full five years.
+In this example, the potential follow-up time varies between a single year and five years, depending on the year of diagnosis.

 The hybrid approach, a variant of the period approach, is used for short-term predictions when the follow-up data are more recent than the incidence data.
 This short-term delay arises from the quality assurance processes applied in registering a cancer diagnosis.
-These estimates can be interpreted as a prediction of 5-year survival for patients diagnosed in the most recent year of registered tumours, on the assumption that the partial probabilities of survival used in the estimate (those patients diagnosed during the preceding 5-year period and who survived up to beginning of the most recent diagnosis year to remain under observation for their vital status during the most recent diagnosis year) were to remain stable for the following 5 years, when all patients would potentially have had at least 5 years of follow-up.
-Under this assumption, which is conservative in the situation where survival is in fact improving over time, the hybrid estimate of survival will be lower than that which we can expect to observe 5 years from now, when the full cohort-wise estimates will be available.
+These estimates assume that the probability of survival from the patients included would remain stable for the following five years.
+Since survival is in fact improving over time, the hybrid estimate of survival will be lower than that which we can expect to observe five years from now, when the full cohort-wise estimates will be available.
 However, it has the advantage of being available several years sooner.

 The hybrid approach can be used to predict estimates of 10-year survival, assuming that the conditional probabilities of surviving for patients diagnosed in current year are equal to those diagnosed over the full 10-year period of available data.